Phantom of the Country Opera

 Productions

-Phantom Of The Country Opera opened at the Marriott s Lincolnshire Theatre in Chicago in June of 1994, where it received positive reviews.
+Phantom of the Country Opera opened at the Marriott's Lincolnshire Theatre in Chicago in June of 1994, where it received positive reviews.
 It was also featured in the in the Festival of New Musicals, sponsored by the National Alliance for Musical Theatre (NAMT), in 1994.

 Cultural Influence